anantborad/objectdetection/README.md

 * [TFLite_detection_stream.py](TFLite_detection_stream.py)
 * [TFLite_detection_webcam.py](TFLite_detection_webcam.py)

 The following instructions show how to run the scripts.
-These instructions assume your .tflite model file and labelmap.txt file are in the `TFLite_model` folder in your `tflite1` directory as per the instructions given in the [Setup TFLite Runtime Environment](#step-2-setup-tflite-runtime-environment-on-your-device) guide.
+These instructions assume your .tflite model file and labelmap.txt file are in the `startermodel` folder in your `tflite1` directory as per the instructions given in the [Setup TFLite Runtime Environment](#step-2-setup-tflite-runtime-environment-on-your-device) guide.

 <p align="center">
    <img width="500" src="https://github.com/EdjeElectronics/TensorFlow-Lite-Object-Detection-on-Android-and-Raspberry-Pi/raw/master/doc/squirrels!!.png">
 </p>

-If you’d like try using the sample TFLite object detection model provided by Google, simply download it [here](https://storage.googleapis.com/download.tensorflow.org/models/tflite/coco_ssd_mobilenet_v1_1.0_quant_2018_06_29.zip), unzip it to the `tflite1` folder, and rename it to `TFLite_model`.
-Then, use `--modeldir=coco_ssd_mobilenet_v1_1.0_quant_2018_06_29` rather than `--modeldir=TFLite_model` when running the script.
+If you’d like try using the sample TFLite object detection model provided by Google, simply download it [here](https://storage.googleapis.com/download.tensorflow.org/models/tflite/coco_ssd_mobilenet_v1_1.0_quant_2018_06_29.zip), unzip it to the `tflite1` folder, and rename it to `cocomodel`.
+Then, use `--modeldir=coco_ssd_mobilenet_v1_1.0_quant_2018_06_29` rather than `--modeldir=startermodel` when running the script.

 <details>
    <summary>Webcam</summary>